Learn more | Solo 401(k)

 This allows employees to set aside money from their paycheck.
 It also includes the profit sharing contribution, which allows the business to make contributions to the retirement account.
-So as you can see, the Solo 401(k) offers both employee and profit sharing contribution options.
+So as you can see, the Solo 401(k) offers both employee and employer contribution options.

 An SEP IRA is strictly a profit sharing plan.
 So, a participant who has an SEP IRA has a 25% profit sharing contribution up to a max of $56,000 for 2019.
 For a sole proprietorship or single member LLC, it’s 20%.
 No employee deferral exists for a SEP IRA.
-And remember, it’s the employee deferral feature that makes the Solo 401(k) so popular, as it provides the highest contributions to self-employed individuals.
+The employee deferral feature makes the Solo 401(k) so popular, as it provides the highest contributions to self-employed individuals.

 Your spouse can participate in the Solo 401(k) Plan if he/she earns compensation from the business.
 He or she can make separate and equal contributions.
 This increases the annual contribution to $112,000 (under 50) or $124,000 (over 50) for 2019.